-A Power of Attorney is a legal document appointing a person of your choice to manage your financial and legal affairs while you’re alive.
-It ceases to have effect upon your death.
-An attorney can act in respect of your money, bank accounts, shares, real estate and other assets but can’t make decisions about your lifestyle, medical treatment or welfare.
+Your appointed attorney can act in respect of your money, bank accounts, shares, real estate, and other assets but can’t make decisions about your lifestyle, medical treatment or welfare.
 Those decisions are covered by the appointment of an Enduring Guardian.

 Consider this example.
 Matthew and Bianca are in their early 30’s.
 Bianca is pregnant with their first child.
 Matthew is self-employed as a builder.
 Some months ago, Matthew was involved in a car accident and has been in a coma since.
 His future is uncertain.
-Bianca is concerned about their mortgage repayments going forward and decides to sell their large house for something less expensive.
-As Matthew and Bianca had prepared Enduring Powers of Attorney in favour of each other when they got married, Bianca is able to sell their house (which is in both of their names) without any delay or court order.
+Bianca is concerned about ongoing medical expenses and their mortgage repayments going forward and decides to sell their large house for something less expensive.
+As Matthew and Bianca had previously prepared enduring powers of attorney in favour of each other, Bianca is able to sell their house (which is in both of their names) without any delay or court order.

-An attorney can do anything with your property and money that you’re able to do, so it is important that you choose someone you can trust to look after your affairs.
+An attorney can do anything with your property and money that you’re able to do, so it’s important that you choose someone you can trust to look after your affairs.
 You can appoint more than one person and can specify whether the attorneys must act jointly (making all decisions together) or jointly and severally (either making decisions together or individually).
 Whilst partners and adult children are commonly appointed, trusted friends, siblings, grandchildren, nieces or nephews may also be appropriate.
-In making your decision, you should consider qualities such as the ability to manage financial and property-related matters, availability and physical proximity.
+In deciding who to appoint, you should consider qualities such as the ability to manage financial and property-related matters, availability and physical proximity.

 ‘Inheritance impatience’ is a driver of elder financial abuse and often occurs when family members misuse their powers in their role as attorney.
 Your attorney must always act honestly and avoid conflicts between their interests and yours.
 They must keep your money and property separate from their own and act in your interests at all times.
-Having a Power of Attorney in place does not mean that you lose your right to operate bank accounts, deal with real estate or exercise any other rights that you have while you continue to have the mental capacity to do so.
+Having a power of attorney in place doesn’t mean that you lose your right to operate bank accounts, deal with real estate or exercise any other rights that you have while you continue to have the mental capacity to do so.

-Anything your attorney does for you under this power, as long as it is legal, is binding on you.
-Restrictions and conditions can, however, be placed on your attorney’s powers and you can choose when it comes into effect.
-Your Power of Attorney can be cancelled at any time, provided you have the mental capacity to do so.
+Restrictions and conditions can be placed on your attorney’s powers, and you can choose when it comes into effect.
+Your power of attorney can be cancelled at any time, provided you have the mental capacity to make that decision.

 You never know what the future may bring.
-Although mental incapacity may not be a foreseeable issue, you might regularly travel overseas, require major surgery or simply do not wish to personally manage aspects of your affairs.
-If you don’t have a Power of Attorney in place and subsequently lose capacity, there will be nobody with legal authority to manage or make decisions about your property and finances.
+Although mental incapacity may not be a foreseeable issue, you might regularly travel, require major surgery, or simply don’t want to personally manage aspects of your affairs.
+If you don’t have a power of attorney in place and subsequently lose capacity, there will be nobody with legal authority to manage or make decisions about your property and finances.
 A court application for the appointment of a financial manager may be needed, who will not necessarily be the person you would have chosen.